 Some people with polymyalgia rheumatica experience giant cell arteritis (also known as temporal arteritis).
 Giant cell arteritis involves painful inflammation of the blood vessels (arteries) of your skull.
 Your temples are tender to touch and chewing may cause some pain in the side of your face.

-Giant cell arteritis can cause damage to the arteries of the eye, which can lead to blindness.
-This damage can be prevented if giant cell arteritis is treated promptly.
+If not treated promptly, giant cell arteritis can cause damage to the arteries of the eye, which can lead to blindness.
+Seek urgent medical attention if you experience any of the above symptoms.

 Most people with polymyalgia rheumatica will be treated with oral corticosteroid medication.
 The amount prescribed will depend on your specific situation.
 A higher dose will be prescribed in more severe conditions and when giant cell arteritis is present.